Triad Research · Memo 03 · Founder Note

 Chart 01 · Engagement Rate by Creator Tier

-Micro-influencers consistently outperform macro and mega tiers on engagement rate per post.
+Smaller creators consistently outperform macro and mega tiers on engagement per post.

 Nano